MetaSys-LISBP/GL_GNT_bypass/README.md

-# GL_GNT_bypass
+# Extracellular gluconolactone-gluconate by-pass of *E. coli*

-This repository contains the model and data used for <sup>13</sup>C metabolic flux analysis of the extracellular GL-GNT by-pass of *E. coli*, as detailed in the publication.
+This repository contains the model and data used for <sup>13</sup>C metabolic flux analysis of the extracellular gluconolactone-gluconate (GL-GNT) by-pass of *Escherichia coli*, as detailed in the publication.

 ## Quick-start